iggredible/Learn-Vim/ch00_new_to_vim_read_this_first.md

 This guide is examples-heavy.
 When learning a new skill, examples are indispensable, having numerous examples will solidify these concepts more effectively.

 Some of you may wonder why do you need to learn Vimscript?
 In my first year of using Vim, I was content with just knowing how to use Vim.
 Time passed and I started needing Vimscript more and more to write custom commands for my specific editing needs.
 As you are mastering Vim, you will sooner or later need to learn Vimscript.
 So why not sooner?
 Vimscript is a small language.
-You can learn its basics in just four chapters of this book.
+You can learn its basics in just four chapters of this guide.

 You can go far using Vim without knowing any Vimscript, but knowing it will help you excel even farther.